Faster-Than-Light Solitons in 1 + 1 Dimensions: A nonzero-energy soliton solution at FTL speeds

-In general, it can be proved mathematically that the special solution (\ref{csu}) is again an energetically stable entity provided we use a system with a large parameter $B$.
-The proof is exactly what has been done before in detail in \cite{MMQ3,MMQ4}, and then we have no reason to repeat the same material here.
-However, we can study numerically the variation of the total energy for all arbitrary deformations (\ref{var1})-(\ref{var11}) in the context of the new system (\ref{nmodl}) again.
+Furthermore, it can be possible to show that the special solution (\ref{csu}) is really an energetically stable entity numerically.
+For example , we can study numerically the variation of the total energy for all arbitrary deformations (\ref{var1})-(\ref{var11}) in the context of the new system (\ref{nmodl}) again.
 Figure~\ref{dj}, which is obtained for $v=2$, demonstrates that for large values of parameter $B$, the energetical stability of the special solution (\ref{csu}) would be guaranteed.
 Similar figures can be obtained for other FTL velocities.
 In fact, the catalyzer Lagrangian density ${\cal L}_{cat}$ behaves like a massless spook, which surrounds the special solution (\ref{csu}) and opposes any internal deformation.
 Although, the catalyzer term strongly guarantees the stability of the special solution (\ref{csu}), but it does not appear in any of the observable, and that is why we call it the stability catalyzer.
-To summarize, the new model (\ref{nmodl}) with a large value of parameter $B$, leads to a nonzero-energy energetically stable solitary wave solution (\ref{csu}), which moves at FTL speeds.
+In sum, the new model (\ref{nmodl}) with a large value of parameter $B$, leads to a nonzero-energy energetically stable solitary wave solution (\ref{csu}), which moves at FTL speeds.
 Moreover, Fig.~\ref{dj} shows that clearly why the case $B = 0$ leads to an unstable solitary wave solution.
 In other words, the case $B = 0$ is the same original nonlinear KG system (\ref{L}) for which the energy of the solitary wave solution (\ref{fg}) is not a minimum against any arbitrary deformation.

+Since the special solution (\ref{csu}) is non-topological, a multi particle-like version of that can be easily constructed.
+In general, the non-topological solutions are zero at far distances, hence when they are too far apart, the tail of each non-topological solution would be zero at the position of the others.
+In other words, the effect of each non-topological solution on the other solutions is practically zero when the relative distances between them are large enough.
+Therefore, adding any arbitrary number of the special solutions (\ref{csu}) together, when they are initially far enough apart, would still be approximately a solution.
+In fact, the greater the distances between the non-topological solutions, the more accurate this approximation will be.
+For example, adding four distinct special solutions (\ref{csu}), which initially have different velocities $v_{i}$ ($i=1,2,3,4$) and stand at different positions $x_{i}$ is again a solution at the initial times (the times that are close to $t=0$):

+provided that $|x_{i+1}-x_{i}|$ be large enough.
+For such a linear combination (\ref{multis}), it was observed numerically that the terms $\mathbb{S}_{i}$ ($i=1,\cdots,5$) are all approximately zero.
+Hence, based on dynamical equations (\ref{h1})-(\ref{h3}), such a linear combination (\ref{multis}) would be approximately a solution again.
+The energy density function of this combination equals the sum of four distinct lumps moving towards each other, as we expected (see Fig.~\ref{aaa}).